 ]]>

 For big companies the tax return is far more than an annual formality.
 It is a key management tool that requires careful planning, thorough documentation and close collaboration between finance, management and any external advisors.
 Proper preparation reduces the risk of errors, saves time and can contribute to better tax-related decisions.
-In this article we will walk through how big organizations can best prepare for their tax return.
+In this article we will walk through how big organizations can best prepare for their tax return in Norway.

 Start preparations early